The Holistic Model:

 Since individuals are usually referred to us with no income and no food, we continued to give emergency food support, for just a few days at a time in order to fix the immediate hunger and also limit dependency.
-We then focus the main bulk all of our of efforts on getting to work to quickly to understand why the individual referred to us has fallen into poverty and how they, and those who depend on them, have been affected.
+We then focus the main bulk of our efforts on working quickly to understand why the individual referred to us has fallen into crisis and how they, and those who depend on them, have been affected.

 What it always means is dedicated support to get individuals out of the crisis they are facing.
 It means ensuring we get to the bottom of the problem so that it stays away.
 It means being prepared to ask the uncomfortable questions that help get these individuals back to a more comfortable life.
 We do the hard work.
 We don’t dust over problems and move along.
 We help to put an end to the crisis and create permanent change.
 We are First Love Foundation, a crisis service.
 At First Love Foundation, we love first – and love is at the very centre of every action we take.
 We show compassion to every individual we meet, show empathy where there may not have been empathy previously.
 For us it’s about listening, empowering, putting ourselves in their shoes and helping them to re-build their confidence so they can take steps towards living independently again.

-We are First Love Foundation, a crisis service We specialise in supporting people out of crisis.
 We help hundreds of people every month to turn their lives around.
-We have more than 10 years experience in putting an end to crisis.
+We have more than 10 years’ experience in putting an end to crisis.
 And the most beautiful thing about it is our model works.

 How you can help